rileypeel/stock-app/README.md

 ### Running the app locally

-If you want to run the app locally clone down the repo and enter the following commands:
+If you want to run the app locally clone the repo and enter the following commands:

 Build containers:
 `docker-compose build`